voschezang/coding-handbook/intelligence/learning.md

 **Tension-release**
 Push & pull.
 Similar to a dialogue, there should be a two-way interaction.
 Cross boundaries shortly, then step back and reflect.
 This allows you to maintain flow.

-**Thesis-antithesis-synthesis**
-A three-steps pattern.
-In general, small (fast) cycles are less disruptive.

-1. **Thesis**.
-An idea (eureka) or a revolution.
-Associated with hype and momentum.
-2. **Antithesis**.
-A conflict.
-The new way will naturally differ from the old paradigm and will have to be tested to real-word scenario's.
-There can be resistance from the status quo.
-Moreover, the existing structures are optimized for the old paradigm.
-Output is likely to decrease for a while.
-Change is an investment that might pay off over time.
-3. **Synthesis**.
-A resolution where the new way is incorporated and becomes part of the main paradigm.
-Side-effect of the original change are resolved.

-**Revolution vs. Evolution**
-Changes van vary from being large and disruptive, to gradual shifts.

 **Consicous competence**

 1. *Un*conscious *in*competence